ChrisEssery/group-project/Portfolio/Conclusion.md

 We also feel that we successfully designated roles to each team member.
 These roles were maintained throughout the project.

-### Back-End

-### Front-End

 ### Design

-After conducting the background research and state of the art survey we were well placed to design our product.
-ADD ADD ADD
+After conducting background research and a state of the art survey we were well placed to design our product.
+In addition, the design and ideation phase offered an excellent opportunity to share ideas and hone in on a narrow range of games.
+We moved on to produce a paper prototype, prototype video, UI wireframe, and an updated UI wireframe.
+With these steps in the UI and UX design, we developed further insights about what our end-users wanted.
+We combined this information with our stakeholder stories to enhance the design so that it was fun, engaging, and based on a [user-centred design (UCD)](https://www.interaction-design.org/literature/topics/user-centered-design).

 ### How well did our project fulfil the brief?